Zhang Xiaorui: International career

 Zhang Xiaorui was part of the Jianlibao Youth and Chinese U-20 team that studied abroad and were fast-tracked by the Chinese Head coach Qi Wusheng who included him in the squad in a friendly against USA on January 29, 1997, in a game that China won 2-1.
 After making his senior debut he would go on to play for the Chinese U-20 team that took part in the 1997 FIFA World Youth Championship and once the tournament finished he was one of several players that would graduate from the Chinese Jianlibao Youth Football Team to the senior team along with Li Jinyu, Li Tie and Sui Dongliang.
 He would go on to score his first goal against Bosnia-Herzegovina in a friendly on March 3, 1997, in a 3–0 win.
 After playing in several FIFA World Cup qualification games he was dropped from the team after China did not qualify.
 After several years out being dropped from international football Zhang Xiaorui would return to the senior team when the new Chinese Head coach Bora Milutinović would include him in the squads that were playing friendlies in preparation for the 2000 AFC Asian Cup, however once these ended the manager decided not to call him into the squad anymore.

 Management career

 In 2008 Zhang Xiaorui was hired to be a player-manager of Chinese Yi League club Tianjin Tuanbo New City.
 In his first season, he would guide the team to a second-place finish in the Southern Group and a place in the play-offs where they were unable to win promotion.
 He was sacked on 10 March 2010, with Belgian manager Patrick De Wilde taking charge.
 In November 2010 Zhang would join Tianjin Runyulong as the club's General manager and oversaw the club's takeover of second-tier football club Anhui Jiufang F.C. before leaving the club on January 5, 2012, to return to management with the Tianjin Teda U-19 team.

+On 17 October 2025, Zhang was appointed as the head coach of China League One club Foshan Nanshi.